DoDAO-io/dodao-aave-introduction-course/generated/questions/intro-to-lending-borrowing.md

 ##### When collateral liquidation occurs?

-- [ ]  It occurs when health factor equals to zero.
+- [ ]  It occurs when Healthfactor equals to zero
-- [x]  It occurs when healthfactor approaches to 1.
+- [x]  It occurs when Healthfactor approaches to one
-- [ ]  It occurs when a lender withraws.
+- [ ]  It occurs when a lender withraws the lent assets
-- [ ]  It occurs at the time of borrowing loans.
+- [ ]  It occurs at the time of borrowing loans

-Hint: NoHint
+Hint: Healthfactor

-Explanation: Collateral liquidation occurs when health factor approaches to one.
+Explanation: Collateral liquidation happens when your Healthfactor gets close to one.
+Borrowers need to keep their Healthfactor above 1 to avoid being liquidated.

 Sub Topics: managing-risks

 ---

-##### Assume that ETH has LTV of 50% and DAI has LTV of 70%.
+##### Assume that ETH has Loan-To-Value of 50% and DAI has Loan-To-Value of 70%.
 Which is more volatile?

-- [ ]  both are equally volatile
+- [ ]  Both are equally volatile
 - [x]  ETH
 - [ ]  DAI
 - [ ]  None of these

-Hint: NoHint
+Hint: Loan-To-Value

-Explanation: Since higher LTVs imply more stable assets, ETH is more volatile than DAI.
+Explanation: Since higher Loan-To-Value ratios imply more stable assets, ETH is more volatile than DAI.

 Sub Topics: managing-risks